ChengdaoYang/Love_Tools/README.md

 #### Methods
 - **monitor**() <br/>
 Send email to analysts at regular time.
 Don't forget to sleep it by calling it twice. <br/>
-This a very very awesome method, try it!  :)
+This a very very awesome method, try it!  :) <br/>
+see example.py for detail
 ``` {.sourceCode .python}
 >>> c.monitor()
 ...opening monitor function...